 Essentially, the terms “packaged” and “split” refer to the way your HVAC system is set up.
-In a packaged system, the entire HVAC is contained in one large metal cabinet, which is placed somewhere outside your home.
+In a packaged system, the entire HVAC is contained in one large metal cabinet.
+It is placed somewhere outside your home.
 It may be on a concrete slab next to the house, or it may even be on the roof.
 A packaged HVAC usually includes both the air conditioner and a furnace.

 Split systems tend to be favored because they are often more energy efficient than packaged systems.
 However, packaged systems are generally easier to install, and they don’t take up any indoor space the way that a split system does.
 New homes being built today are usually designed for a split system, with a closet or other area set aside for the indoor cabinet, but older homes may not be able to accommodate having part of the HVAC inside.

 Ultimately, a licensed HVAC technician can evaluate your home and help you decide whether a split or packaged unit is best for your needs.